nimiq/tutorial/src/content/tutorial/6-gasless-transfers/4-static-relay/content.md

 - ✅ Understood the flow between approval, relay request, and paymaster contract.
 - ✅ Prepared the foundation for relay discovery and fee optimization.

-Next up, **Lesson 5** walks through discovering relays dynamically from the RelayHub and filtering them with health checks informed by the [OpenGSN relay operator guide](https://docs.opengsn.org/relay/).
+Next up, **Discovering Relays Dynamically** walks through discovering relays from RelayHub and filtering them with health checks informed by the [OpenGSN relay operator guide](https://docs.opengsn.org/relay/).
 That will let you replace today’s hardcoded URL with resilient discovery logic.